synw/django-instant/docs/src/install.rst

 Note: when this option is enabled there is no error handling.
 This option is recommended when you need higher performance and don't care about error messages.

+You might have to make the `instant/go/publish` file executable with `chmod`

 ::

    INSTANT_BROADCAST_WITH = 'go'